apache/parquet-format/VariantEncoding.md

 | Array         | array     |                                                          | `[34, "abc", "2017-11-16]`           |
 | Object        | object    |                                                          | `{"id": 34, "data": "abc"}`          |

+Notes:

+* For timestamp and timestampntz, values must use microsecond precision and trailing 0s are required